edonado2/myportfolio/README.md

 # Ernesto Donado - MERN Stack Developer Portfolio

-A modern, responsive portfolio website showcasing Ernesto Donado's work as a Computer Engineering student and MERN Stack Developer.
+A modern, responsive portfolio website showcasing Ernesto Donado's work as a Computer Engineer and MERN Stack Developer.
 Built with React, featuring a Microsoft-inspired design combined with Apple aesthetics.

 ## 🌟 Features